-'Unprecedented' mid-week storms in Atlanta force 3,000 Delta cancellations
+Delta's woes persist through weekend, with more flights canceled

 Story highlights

-(CNN)Storms that blew through the eastern US on Wednesday left a trail of disruption at Delta Air Lines that the carrier was still mopping up more than 72 hours later.
+(CNN)Delta Air Lines, still working to get back to normal days after thunderstorms blew through the eastern US on Wednesday, had to scrub about 275 more flights on Saturday.

-The No. 2 US airline said it had canceled around 3,000 flights in the wake of Wednesday's storms that left passengers stranded and frustrated during one of the busiest travel weeks of the year.
+The No. 2 US airline, which already canceled around 3,000 flights in the wake of the powerful mid-week storms, said in a statement on Saturday that it's possible even more flights will be called off, stranding and frustrating passengers during one of the busiest travel weeks of the year.

-Wednesday's storms in Atlanta, the mid-Atlantic region and the Northeast had planes and crews out of position stretching into Friday.

-Spring break travelers packing planes compounded an already difficult situation, making it hard to find available seats for delayed travelers and causing a pile-up in airports and telephone queues.
-Pilots and cabin crews who fly under tightly regulated work schedules found themselves unable to operate flights in many cases, even if planes were back in position.

-Delta Chief Operating Officer Gil West called the storms that hit Atlanta on Wednesday "unprecedented."
+Delta Chief Operating Officer Gil West called the storms that pounded Atlanta "unprecedented" and acknowledged the recovery effort could have been better.

+"The specific track and intensity of weather like this is often difficult to forecast," West said in remarks on Thursday.
+"We are grateful for your patience and want you to know that we, as always, learn from these experiences.
+While we can't control the weather, we understand the resulting recovery has not been ideal and we apologize for that."

 Delta has one of the most enviable track records in the airline business.
 The carrier had 161 days in 2016 without a cancellation on its mainline operations.
 That included both cancellations related to factors it could control, like maintenance, and those it couldn't, like weather.